mxro/maxrohde-web/content/posts/2010/2010-10-22-maven-compile-all-projects-in-eclipse-workspace/index.md

 ---
-title: "Maven: Compile all projects in eclipse workspace"
+title: 'Maven: Compile all projects in eclipse workspace'
-date: "2010-10-22"
+date: '2010-10-22'
 categories:
-  - "java"
+  - 'java'
 ---

 **The Problem:**